pingcap/docs-cn/sql-statements/sql-statement-load-data.md

 ## MySQL compatibility

-This statement is understood to be fully compatible with MySQL.
-Any compatibility differences should be [reported via an issue](https://github.com/pingcap/tidb/issues/new/choose) on GitHub.
+This statement is understood to be fully compatible with MySQL except for the `LOAD DATA...REPLACE INTO` syntax [#24515](https://github.com/pingcap/tidb/issues/24515).
+Any other compatibility differences should be [reported via an issue](https://github.com/pingcap/tidb/issues/new/choose) on GitHub.

 > **Note:**
 >